thomgardiner/gif-app/README.md

 # GIF App
-A simple app using the GIPHY API.
+A simple GIF search app using the GIPHY API.